salilab/saliweb/doc/configfile.rst

     If set to "True" then the hostname or IP address of each web service user is stored in the database.

+github
+    For web services that are open source and are hosted on GitHub, this should be filled in with the GitHub URL.

 backend
 =======